kevinwlu/iot/lesson3/README.md

 # Install Astral to calculate the times of various aspects of the sun and moon

-sudo pip install -U astral
+sudo pip3 install -U astral

 # Install GeoPy to locate the coordinates of addresses, cities, countries, and landmarks

-sudo pip install -U geopy
+sudo pip3 install -U geopy